espinosajuanma/slingr-notes/notes/20230126194042/README.md

 - Unwind will create one result item for each nested
   - It can create duplicate if multiple nested comply with the condition
-  - It remove all other nested fields as if the item has only one
+  - It removes all other nested fields as if the item has only one
 - It will not return a `Record` object
   - Each item is a literal object.
 To access a field use dot notation.